 4. Franchise

 Franchises are media produced on a recurring basis within a particular theme or story, or by a particular author/creator.
-They can range from newsletters and recurring columns, like our monthly Content Radars on Marketing Studies by Chad Buleen, to full-on entertainment franchises, like Harry Potter or the Marvel Universe.
+They can range from newsletters and recurring columns to full-on entertainment franchises, like Harry Potter or the Marvel Universe.

 Franchises are like never-ending campaigns.